-This truth is the foundation of Christian faith, as repeated in Romans 4:3 and James 2:23.
-The righteousness counted to Abraham is the same righteousness that is estimated to us when we receive it by faith.
+This truth is the foundation of the Christian faith, as repeated in Romans 4:3 and James 2:23.
+The righteousness counted to Abraham is the same righteousness estimated to us when we receive it by faith.

 Abraham asks Eliezer to choose a wife for Isaac.